Pungent, savoury flavours and a supple, creamy paste

 - Cows' Milk

-Alastair Pearson, head cheese-maker at Botton Camphill Community, used his background of making ‘washed-rind’ cheeses in France and Germany (Munster and Limburger) to create this soft-textured cheese.
+Alastair Pearson, head cheese-maker at Botton Village (a Camphill Village Trust), used his background of making ‘washed-rind’ cheeses in France and Germany (Munster and Limburger) to create this soft-textured cheese.
 It is washed repeatedly to give it a dark orange rind, pungent, savoury flavours and a supple creamy paste.
 Alastair only makes a tiny amount of this Yorkshire washed-rind cheese, which means it is quite rare.

 Made by Alastair Pearson at Botton Camphill Community, near Whitby, North Yorkshire,